-About Maynard Dixon (1875-1946)
+Maynard Dixon 1875-1946

 Almost everyone recognizes his superb artistic skill and honest vision.
 Some credit his deep understanding of the West.
-But maybe more than anything else, it is his uniquely modern style, one that gave the West a new language of expression that makes artist Maynard Dixon's work so exciting; A vision purely his own.
+But maybe more than anything else, it is his uniquely modern style, one that gave the West a new language of expression that makes Maynard Dixon's work so exciting.

-In 1900, Dixon visited Arizona and New Mexico.
+Great illustrators were plentiful around the turn of the century yet Dixon obtained work from the Overland Monthly and several San Francisco newspapers.
+In 1900 Dixon visited Arizona and New Mexico.
 This was the start of his lifelong passion for roaming the West.
 The next year he accompanied artist Edward Borein on a horseback trip through several Western states.
 In California, he illustrated books and magazines with Western themes.
 Some of his most memorable work from these early years appeared in Clarence Mulford's books about Hopalong Cassidy.

 In San Francisco, Dixon was considered a colorful character with a good sense of humor.
 He often dressed like a cowboy and seemed determined to impart a Western style, most often in the form of a black Stetson, boots and a bolo tie.

 A remarkable transition occurred in Dixon's art in 1915.
 That was the year of the Panama Pacific International Exposition, and the entire West Coast art community was exposed to the New Art.
 Room after room of colorful artwork provided juicy examples of Fauvism, Impressionism, and the move toward abstraction by French artists as well as East Coast painters, too.
 With this exposure to Impressionism, California painters began shifting to the new styles of art.
 Dixon's pursuant post-Impressionist approach revealed his search for his own answer to modernism.